Did you know?

 Photos displayed courtesy of Margaret Byron, Diablotin Kennel, British Columbia

 Although he appears similar to his cousin, the Australian Cattle Dog, the Stumpy is the original Australian Working Dog.
 He actually pre-dates the ACD by almost 50 years.
 The Australian Stumpy Tail Cattle Dog is a sturdy, strong dog with great stamina and the endurance to work for long periods under every possible condition.
 He has a double coat that is short, straight, and dense and blue or blue mottled in colour, or an even red speckle all over.
-For the “blue”, black marking may be present on the body and for the “red speckle”, red patches may be present on the body.
-Muscular and powerful, this dog stands up to 20 inches tall at the shoulder and is naturally bobtailed.
+For the “blue”, black markings may be present on the body and for the “red speckle”, red patches may be present on the body.
+Muscular and powerful, this dog stands up to 20 inches (51 cm) tall at the shoulder and is naturally bobtailed.

 Uncommon in the show ring, the Stumpy is famous in the country for his inborn ability to control cattle.
 His loyalty, courage, and strength are legendary.
 The Stumpy has a well developed sense of personal space that should be respected.
 Naturally wary and suspicious of strangers, he makes an alert watchdog and watchful guardian of his master, his family, his property, and his herd.
 He is confident, outgoing, and obedient dog who is very capable of independent thought and quick reactions.
 However, he was bred to work along side his master and wants and needs his master’s attention.